StirlingLabs/BigBuffers/readme.md

 ![BigBuffers](./docs/images/bigbuffers.jpg)

-**BigBuffers** is a fork of **FlatBuffers**, a cross platform serialization library architected for maximum memory efficiency. **BigBuffers** supports buffers >2Gb by using a 64-bit index instead of 32-bit.
-Both projects allow you to directly access serialized data without parsing/unpacking it first, while still having great forwards/backwards compatibility but they are not wire-compatible.
+**BigBuffers** is a cross platform serialization library architected for maximum memory efficiency and large data sets.

-**Go to Google's [FlatBuffers landing page](https://google.github.io/flatbuffers) to browse documentation.**
+**BigBuffers** is a fork of **FlatBuffers** with 64 bit indexes, to supports buffers >2Gb.
+Both projects allow you to directly access serialized data without parsing/unpacking it first, while still having great forwards/backwards compatibility... but they are not wire-compatible.

-You can also check out our [docs directory](docs) for comparison.
+Browse our [docs directory](docs) for more details, including [differences](docs/source/DifferencesFromFlat.md).

 ## Supported operating systems

 Primary platforms (in use by maintainers):

 * Windows
-* MacOS X
+* MacOS
 * Linux

 Secondary platforms (maintainers welcome):